 Oasis State Park

 Oasis State Park lies 18 miles southwest of Clovis and 7 miles north of Portales via US–60 and NM–467 (Fig. 1).
 It was established in 1961 to preserve the natural beauty of a true oasis in the sandy desert of the Llano Estacado or “staked plains” of the Great Plains physiographic province.
 The surrounding area is flat, treeless, featureless, and relatively dry.
 The summers are hot, the winters are cold, the wind seems to blow constantly.
-In contrast, the park offers shade trees and a small lake, as well as conveniences such as water, showers, electric hookups, and dump stations expected of picnic areas and modern campgrounds.
+In contrast, the park offers shade trees and a small lake (Fig. 2), as well as conveniences such as water, showers, electric hookups, and dump stations expected of picnic areas and modern campgrounds.
 Many of the facilities are accessible to people with disabilities.
 In addition to picnicking and camping, fishing, hiking, and bird watching are popular activities.
 The pond is stocked with catfish and trout.
 Trails weave up and down and around the sand dunes; watch carefully for lizards, snakes, and other wildlife that make the sand their home!
-A ballfield lies near the center of the park.
-A new visitor’s center is being constructed.
+A ballfield lies near the center of the park and there is a new visitor’s center.
 The Blackwater Draw Museum is located east of Oasis State Park on US-70, and the Blackwater Draw Archaeological Site is north of the state park (Fig. 1).

 Oasis State Park is in the Portales Valley, an inset in the Llano Estacado.
 The llano extends from the Pecos River on the west to Palo Duro Canyon in Texas on the east and southward to Hobbs, New Mexico.
 It covers an area of about 32,000 mi2 (Reeves, 1972, Hawley, 1993; Holliday, 1995).
 The origin and meaning of Llano Estacado are controversial.
 Some claim that the name refers to natural stockades created along the rough rim of this plateau that rises 150 ft above the adjacent plains and river valleys.
 Estacada is Spanish for palisade or fence, and canyons along the rim became famous as pasture for cattle and horses.
 Other explanations for the term range from the tall native yuccas, resembling stakes at a distance, to tales of Indians and then wagon trains from the east marking their routes across this vast, featureless plateau with stakes (Julyan, 1996).